threathub1012-stack/urban-scenes-preprocessing/README.md

-# urban-scenes-preprocessing
-Lightweight preprocessing and statistics scripts used during dataset preparation for Urban Scenes v2.
 # Urban Scenes – Preprocessing Utilities

-This repository contains helper scripts used during preprocessing and validation of the Urban Scenes v2 dataset.
+This repository contains lightweight preprocessing and validation scripts used during preparation of the Urban Scenes v2 dataset.

+The utilities here were used during our internal experiments to normalize features and perform basic distribution checks prior to release.

 ## Contents

-- preprocess.py – feature normalization utilities
+- preprocess.py – feature normalization helpers
-- stats.ipynb – exploratory statistics
+- stats.ipynb – exploratory statistics and sanity checks
 - label_map.json – class label mapping

 ## Notes

-Raw data is not included due to licensing constraints.
+Raw data is not included due to licensing and redistribution constraints.
+Only derived features and statistics were used during preprocessing.